LShahmiri/Streamlit-Iris-ml-app/README.md

 - Predicts the Iris flower species based on the entered parameters
 - Displays prediction probabilities for each class

-## What the Code Does Not Do

-- It does not save user input or model data
-- It does not perform hyperparameter tuning or advanced model training
-- It does not require an internet connection or any external data source

 ## Installation

 1. Clone this repository: